-Nigeria My Country is a poem of reflection in which the poet expresses his sadness about the current state of his country amidst his love for the great nation.
+Nigeria My Country is a poem about Nigeria and a reflection in which the poet expresses his sadness about the current state of his country amidst his love for the great nation.
 The poem depicts the love every citizen should have for their country even when they seek freedom and greener pasture.

 Green, White, Green